Thomas-Tsai/clonezilla-ci/usage.md

 ### `linux-clone-restore.sh`

 This is an orchestration script that automates the full backup, restore, and validation cycle for a Linux distribution.
-It uses `clonezilla_zip2qcow.sh`, `qemu_clonezilla_ci_run.sh`, and `validateOS.sh` internally.
+It uses `clonezilla-zip2qcow.sh`, `qemu-clonezilla-ci-run.sh`, and `validate.sh` internally.

 **Features:**
 - Uses long options (`--zip`, `--tmpl`, `--image-name`, `-h`/`--help`).